Michigan Couple Claims They Captured A Ghost On Their Nanny Cam After Their Baby Turned Up With Scratches

 And as The Daily Mail reports, the couple even brought in a paranormal investigator who confirmed that the house is indeed haunted.

 With their daughter being physically harmed, and with an investigator having confirmed that their place is haunted, the couple wants out.
-Unfortunately, that’s easier said than done; moving takes time, planning, and money.
+Unfortunately, that’s easier said than done, as moving takes time, planning, and money.

 “This has made us want to leave as soon as possible.
 As soon as possible we’re out of here.”